HeyGen vs D-ID: AI-Generated Talking Head Comparison

 Enterprise-grade security and compliance

 SOC 2 Type II, GDPR, and CCPA compliance come as standard.
-Role-based access controls, audit logs, centralised admin tools, and SSO protect your content pipeline.
+Role-based access controls, audit logs, centralised admin tools, and SSO safeguard your content pipeline.
 Customer data is never used for model training.
-D-ID offer SOC 2 and GDPR, but lack CCPA compliance, MFA, SCIM provisioning, audit logs, and a clear data training exclusion — leaving significant gaps for enterprise IT and compliance teams.
+D-ID offers SOC 2 and GDPR, but does not provide CCPA compliance, MFA, SCIM provisioning, audit logs, or a clear data training exclusion — leaving significant gaps for enterprise IT and compliance teams.

 - 1,000+ avatars

-'This tool is very user-friendly with helpful step-by-step instructions.
-The bespoke AI video avatar works flawlessly, and even the free plan meets my needs.'
+"This tool is very easy to use, with clear step-by-step instructions.
+The custom AI video avatar works smoothly, and even the free plan is sufficient for my needs."

-'HeyGen are quite intuitive and user-friendly for AI video content.
-I was impressed by the quality of the avatars and lip-sync, which makes the videos look very natural.'
+"HeyGen is extremely intuitive and user-friendly for AI video content.
+I was very impressed by the quality of the avatars and lip-sync, which makes the videos look truly natural."

-'This is now achieved in much less time and without any travelling.
-Now I can sit in my casual clothes and produce all my videos in one take, saving many hours each week.'
+"This is now done in far less time and without any travelling.
+I can simply sit in my casual clothes and create all my videos in a single take, saving many hours every week."

-'What used to take me days now takes hours.
-HeyGen speeds up video production like nothing else, with no compromise on quality.'
+"What earlier used to take me days now takes just a few hours.
+HeyGen speeds up video production like nothing else, with absolutely no compromise on quality."

-I was sceptical, but the AI quality impressed me.
+I was a bit sceptical at first, but the AI quality really impressed me.
 The voices and avatars are top-notch.
-It definitely makes our workflow more efficient.
+It definitely makes our workflow much more efficient.

 The fastest-growing product on G2 for a reason